1. Music which could have been made using a variety of means, but was, for the sake of convenience/taste/curiosity/fashion/etc., made electronically.

 In summary: all popular music is, at this point, electronic music, therefore the distinction is meaningless when applied in this manner.

 Definition #2 - how’s that salt lookin’?
 It looks...fine?
-I’m unsure, but feel like we have other, better descriptors for the various subdivisions of “unconventional music” than simply slacking our jaws and wetly-drawling, “well lookey here, they’s got them synth-ee-syzers, paw ”.
-When it comes to the whole notion of genres, labels, categories, etc., I’m of two minds (two fishes do swim within the body of man, yet the fishes, they are one): on the one hand, like all us insufferably-sensitive artist-types, I find them hopelessly reductive and destructive to the true creative spirit, while on the other hand, I love concocting genre nonsense as an extension of the fundamentally D&D-like practice of coming up with track names, artist monikers, fictional backstories and the like.
-I’ll also hesitantly admit that genre terms are occasionally practically-useful when trying to talk to other people, but I think a solid sense of humor and awareness of the goofiness of the entire situation is required for that dynamic to avoid the death spiral of aenemic Pitchforkana.
+I’m unsure - the useage isn’t worthless, but I feel like we have other, better descriptors for the various subdivisions of “unconventional music” than simply slacking our jaws and wetly-drawling, “well lookey here, they’s got them synth-ee-syzers, paw ”.
+When it comes to the whole notion of genres, labels, categories, etc., I’m of two minds (two fishes do swim within the body of man, yet the fishes, they are one): on the one hand, like all us insufferably-sensitive artist-types, I find them hopelessly reductive and ultimately destructive to the true creative spirit, while on the other hand, I love concocting genre nonsense as an extension of the wonderfully imaginative practice of coming up with track names, artist monikers, fictional backstories and the like.
+I’ll also hesitantly admit that genre terms are occasionally practically-useful when trying to talk to other people about the stuff we like, but I think a solid sense of humor and an awareness of the goofiness of the entire situation is required in order to avoid the death spiral of aenemic Pitchforkana.

 So, definition #2 still has a bit of life in it, if only in the sense that the music in this zone is compositionally-weirder than that of definition #1.
-The last few squiggle behemoths that Autechre have put out are pretty fuckin’ electronic, in a way utterly divorced from both whatever Diplo’s up to and from whatever music of the 1980s ex-midwestern-noise-scene dark bros are trying to “revive” so they can keep the withdrawals at bay.
+For example, the last few squiggle behemoths that Autechre have put out are pretty fuckin’ electronic, in a way utterly divorced from both whatever Diplo’s up to and from whatever once-obscure 1980s music ex-US-midwestern-noise-scene dark bros are trying to “revive” so they can keep the withdrawals at bay.
 That said, even if the structure and implications of contemporary bleep-bloops are convincingly-distinct from mid-20th-century popular songwriting styles, I’m still not sure “electronic music” is the best phrase to use when talking about them, if for no other reason than that that term has been applied to so many different things at this point that no one’s gonna know what you actually mean by it until they hear the music.
-This is where I make a vague case for being simultaneously more-and-less specific: if you’re making ambient music, does it matter if it’s electronic?
-Probably not.
+This is where I offer the unreasonable solution of being simultaneously more-and-less specific: if you’re making ambient music, does it matter if it’s electronic?
+Probably not (though “ambient” is itself a silly term these days).
 Noise music - is the electronic-ness essential?
 I don’t think so.
 Experimental/drone/industrial/etc. - gotta be electronic?
 Nah, not buying it.
 I think it’s more useful to just say “it’s ambient music” whether you mean Erik Satie, Stars of the Lid or Biosphere.
 Coil Presents Time Machines or LaMonte Young, it’s drone either way.
 Early Merzbow, late Merzbow, the operative quality is Merzbow, not if he’s got a computer or a contact mic.
 Categorize generally, and then just talk about the specific thing in question.

 In summary: weird music is better defined by other terms, since even if “electronic music” remains technically-applicable, it’s become much too general to really mean anything of substance.

 Looking around, I see I have managed to spiral this out pretty far, and it seems unlikely I’ll manage to properly reign it in to some kind of satisfying conclusion (but then, that was never the goal here - this is riffing, not a manifesto).
-All I want to get at by way of an ending is this notion that, in 2019, all music is in one way or another electronic - even the music of renowned old-man-yelling-at-cloud Keith Jarrett, with all his well-documented ideological opposition to electricity, can still be streamed off your phone, right to your bluetooth speakers, so there’s clearly not much point in fighting electronic-ness, though I’d also caution against getting too attached to it either.
+All I want to get at by way of an ending is this notion that, in 2019, all music is in one way or another electronic - even the music of Keith Jarrett, with all his well-documented ideological opposition to electricity, can still be streamed off your phone, right to your bluetooth speakers, so there’s clearly not much point in fighting electronic-ness (though I’d also caution against getting too attached to it either).
 So much of the cultural baggage of electronic music has to do with its status as “the music of the future”, which is bound to all the sketchy fascism-alikes of Futurism itself.
 With electronic music traditionally cleaving itself to “the future”, and acoustic music holding steadfastly to “the past”, what’s an eternalist like myself to do?
-For me, neither past nor future actually exists, nor does the present, since “the present” is still reliant on a positioning between these refuted pasts and futures, and on a belief in the objective existence of time (which does not exist).
-Music, electronic or otherwise, like seemingly everything else, just is.